DIAGNijmegen/node21/algorithms/nodulegeneration/README.md

 # Nodule Generation Algorithm

-This codebase implements a simple baseline model for nodule generation track in [NODE21](https://node21.grand-challenge.org/).
+This codebase implements a simple baseline model following the main steps in the [paper](https://geertlitjens.nl/publication/litj-10-a/litj-10-a.pdf) published by Litjens et al., for nodule generation track in [NODE21](https://node21.grand-challenge.org/).
 It contains all necessary files to build a docker image from in order to help the participants to create their own algorithm for submission to the generation track.

 For serving this algorithm in a docker container compatible with the requirements of grand-challenge, we used [evalutils](https://github.com/comic/evalutils) which provides methods to wrap your algorithm in Docker containers.
 It automatically generates template scripts for your container files, and creates commands for building, testing, and exporting the algorithm container.
 We adapted this template code for our algorithm by following the [tutorial](https://grand-challenge.org/blogs/create-an-algorithm/).
 For learning how to use evalutils, and how to adapt it for your own algorithm, we refer you to the [tutorial](https://grand-challenge.org/blogs/create-an-algorithm/).
 The details regarding how NODE21 generation algorithm is expected to work is described below.